adityasurve-arch/pernod-consumer-platform/README.md

-# Pernod Consumer Behavior Platform
+# Pernod Consumer Behavior Platform-https://adityasurve-arch.github.io/pernod-consumer-platform/dashboard.html

 A behavioral data prototype for Pernod Ricard, built by a 23 year old who's exactly the kind of consumer Pernod is trying to figure out.